 You shouldn’t need a lot of storage on the basis that your code shouldn’t take up a lot of space - if it does you need to look at your code.

 We'd advise that you ignore any Macs that ship with 128GB SSDs and opt for 256GB or 512GB if you can afford it.
-This shouldn't be too difficult: in recent months Apple has been increasing storage capacity in its Macs, so where a machine used to offer 128GB it now offers 256GB and 512GB models have been upgraded to 1TB.
+This shouldn't be too difficult: in recent months Apple has been increasing storage capacity in its Macs, so where a machine used to offer 128GB it now offers 256GB and 512GB models have been upgraded to 1TB with an option to increase to 8TB.
 We mention this mainly to warn you that older models might look like a good deal but they will potentially have half the storage compared to the current options.

 Battery life is something to consider if you are looking to buy a Mac laptop for programming.
 Programmers complain that Xcode eats a lot of battery, so expect to be using the charger a lot.